OpenTelecom/opentelecom.github.io/_posts/2018-05-02-member-qunifi.markdown

 The Open Telecom Foundation registered as a non-profit in June 2017, new members are welcome to [join as members](/new_member_join.html) after first reading and agreeing to our foundation [By-Laws](/bylaws.html).

-As a _Silver Member_, Telux Limited is happy to contribute its annual OTF membership fee, paid in monthly installments.
+As a _Silver Member_, Qunifi Limited is happy to contribute its annual OTF membership fee, paid in monthly installments.